 The fixed hourly rate is $33.03.
 In addition, a 4% vacation indemnity will be added to your hourly rate.

 In order to be considered for Teaching Assistantship, please ensure the following steps are completed entirely and on time.

-- Refer to the available Teaching Assistant Positions (no positions available at the moment)
+- Refer to the available Teaching Assistant Positions:

 According to the new regulations every course coordinator must meet with his/her TAs and discuss the workload as well as detailed functions that the student will be performing during his/her appointment.
 The workload form should be signed by the instructor and the student before the end of the add/drop period.
 All later changes made to the agreement between the course instructor and the student should be included in the revised workload form and resubmitted.
 The student and the instructor should keep one copy each; one copy will be filed in the student employee record and another will be sent to Human Resources.

 Research Associate Posting:

 Gerhard Multhaup's Lab ph.d._and_post-doctoral_fellow_biochemical_pharmacology.pdf